Pointwise periodic maps with quantized first integrals: Proof of Theorem

 \begin{proof}[Proof of item $(i)$ of Theorem \ref{th:a}] We have already noticed that the zero-free set is included in ${\mathcal{U}_{\pi/2}}.$ Now we are going to see that the boundaries of the tiles are formed by points which are not zero-free.
 Consider a point $p=(k,y)$ where $\ell\le y\le \ell+1$ for a certain $k,\ell\in\Z.$ Then~$p$ belongs to the right-boundary of $T_{k-1,\ell}$ and to the left boundary of $T_{k,\ell}.$ Consider also the segment $\overline{r s}$ where $r=(k-1/2, y)$ and $s=(k+1/2, y).$ From Lemma \ref{l:itineraris} the itinerary of any length of $r$ coincides with the itinerary of the same length of $p_{k-1,l}$ and the itinerary of any length of $s$ coincides with the corresponding itinerary of $p_{k,l}.$ Since $p_{k-1,l}$ and $p_{k,l}$ have different infinite itineraries, there exists $j$ such that $\underline{I}_{j}(r)=\underline{I}_{j}(s)$ but $A(F^j(r))\ne A(F^j(s).$ Now from Lemma \ref{convex} it follows that there exists $t\in \overline{rs}$ such that $F^j(t)\in LC_0.$ Clearly this point must be $p.$

-If we consider a point which belongs to a horizontal boundary of two consecutive tiles, after one iterate it belongs to a vertical boundary of two consecutive tiles and then we can apply the above result. \end{proof}
+If we consider a point which belongs to a horizontal boundary of two consecutive tiles, then its iterate belongs to a vertical boundary of two consecutive tiles and then we can apply the above result. \end{proof}

 \begin{proof}[Continuation of the proof of item $(ii)$ of Theorem \ref{th:a}] Consider the tile $T_{k,\ell}$.
 Let $X_j$ be its center.
 By Proposition \ref{p:periodesdelscentres} it is a $p$-periodic point, and by Lemma \ref{l:itineraris} all the points in the tile have the same itinerary of length $p$, hence $ \left.F^p\right|_{T_{k,\ell}}=I_j. $ Moreover, by Lemma \ref{l:lemarotacio}, on each tile $I_j$ is a rotation centered at $X_j$ of the order established in the statement.